SamFratantonio/IT1025Fall2020FullTerm/Lab4A/readme.md

 ## Lossless vs. Lossy Compression
 * Why does it matter to developers whether they use lossless or lossy image formats?
+  * If an image is going to be compressed and then unzipped repeatedly, it makes sense to use lossless compression so it can retain its quality, if it's a large image only being compressed once, lossy may be acceptable.

 ## File Formats